JanHerca/urantiapedia/output/wikijs/en/article/Arlene_and_Buck_Weimer/The_Art_of_Marriage.md

 An important couple skill is having the rules for fair fighting.
 The goal is to negotiate an “our way” solution based on the “highest good” for both.
 First, separate if angry and calm down before returning at an agreed upon time to clarify feelings and thoughts.
 Focus on one conflict at a time.
 Listening skills are critical.
 Each person needs to quiet his or her own mind while making a sincere effort to understand the other person’s position with compassion.
 It is helpful if each partner repeats their partner’s position to ensure understanding, which leads to tolerance, friendship, love, and forgiveness.
 Using “I,” rather than “you” language is helpful in this effort.
 Seek resolution through brainstorming possible solutions, then negotiate, negotiate, negotiate until an agreed-upon decision is achieved for a win-win conclusion that is acceptable to both partners.
 Failure to achieve resolution is often the downfall of a relationship.
 This usually means one or both spouses have a “hidden agenda” or something or someone is more important than their relationship and their love.

-The Art of Marriage can be best concluded with this quote: “_Marriage, with children and consequent family life, is stimulative of the highest potentials in human nature . . . patience, altruism, tolerance, and forbearance_ . . . _brotherhood among all men_.” [[UB 84:7.28](/en/The_Urantia_Book/84#p7_28)]
+The Art of Marriage can be best concluded with this quote: “_Marriage, with children and consequent family life, is stimulative of the highest potentials in human nature . . . patience, altruism, tolerance, and forbearance_ . . . _brotherhood among all men_.” <a id="a66_260"></a>[[UB 84:7.28](/en/The_Urantia_Book/84#p7_28)]

 ## The All-Important Family Meetings

-As decision-making is important for each individual in doing the Father’s will and for determining the course of a relationship, so is decision-making equally important for the overall well-being of a family. “_Human society would be greatly improved if the civilized races would more generally return to the family-council practices of the Andites._” [[UB 84:7.29](/en/The_Urantia_Book/84#p7_29)]
+As decision-making is important for each individual in doing the Father’s will and for determining the course of a relationship, so is decision-making equally important for the overall well-being of a family. “_Human society would be greatly improved if the civilized races would more generally return to the family-council practices of the Andites._” <a id="a70_352"></a>[[UB 84:7.29](/en/The_Urantia_Book/84#p7_29)]

 Establishing family meetings represents a paradigm shift in parenting, on many levels; i.e., weekly physical gatherings, intellectual sharing of ideas, spiritual equality, and social democracy.
 It teaches the balance between the self and the selfless while giving children the experience of adjusting their emerging egos for the welfare of the family.
 Life-long attitudes are adopted when children learn to negotiate for what they want, rather than scream and yell or be quietly submissive.
 Family meetings foster teamwork and solidify family identity.
 It is a time to agree upon family rules and the consequences when the rules are broken or exceeded.